taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 ----
 ----
-# c) MS Windows: Nano firmware installation
+# 2) MS Windows: Nano firmware installation
 This firmware loading stub for MS Windows 7 follows above on MAC OS X build.
 To quote 3 helpful posts for pc users  in thread which began on [[2013-07-06 entitled "V1.2.6"|https://groups.google.com/forum/?hl=en#!topic/safecast-devices/106n-Bs3v-Q]] in the Safecast Device Discussions and Support group, from Jul 21, Aug 6 and Oct 25 2013:

 >>Jul 21> You will need to have FTDI driver from here;